jzohrab/practicing-guitar/docs/theory/reading-rhythms.rst

 Reading rhythms
 ===============

 *Just enough* notation for you to read any examples in this book.
-(There's more to this topic: ties, rests, tuples, etc.)
+(There's much more to this topic: ties, rests, tuples, etc.)

 The basics
 **********